cursey/reframework-book/src/README.md

 We don't pop a MessageBox here so the user doesn't lock their game.

 ## Finding game functions to call, and fields to grab
-Use the `ObjectExplorer` that's in the [developer builds](https://ci.appveyor.com/project/praydog/reframework-dev/build/artifacts).
+Use the `ObjectExplorer`.
 It can be found under `DeveloperTools` in the REFramework menu.

 Poke around the singletons until you find something you're interested in.